Where did you study abroad?

 Ashley has a positive attitude and a thirst for adventure.
 Her impulse is to go to the most foreign and challenging places she can find is a great one, and will serve her well as she continues to build international experience.
 Ashley is interested in doing mission work in developing nations and she should have no trouble finding an abundance of opportunities in every area of the globe, especially if she is interested in working in a developing nation.
 Ashley should also consider professionalizing her experience abroad by working, taking up a professionally-oriented placement or even teaching abroad.
 She also has an interest in building language skills and should use that enthusiasm to work towards becoming fluent in at least one language other than English.

-- Skills for Succeeding Abroad will help you start to think about your professional international personality and the skills you may want to build in order to pursue work abroad.
+- Everyday Skills for Succeeding Abroad will help you start to think about your professional international personality and the skills you may want to build in order to pursue work abroad.